nordeim/FinAnalyst-Pro/codebase_files_set.md

         )
         result.add_check(check)

-        # Update the metric's plausibility status
+        # Update the metric's plausibility status (if mutation is enabled)
-        if not check.is_plausible:
+        if mutate_metrics and not check.is_plausible:
             metric.is_plausible = False
             metric.add_warning(check.message)